authorjapps/zerocode/README.md

 # Zerocode for TDD/BDD

->The simplest and convinient way of testing your APIs
+>The simplest and convinient way to test your APIs

 Welcome to the new efficient style of API Testing.
 The following are examples repos to clone/download and run locally.